 Whether you call it indigestion, heartburn, reflux or GERD (gastro-esophageal reflux disease), it’s still a potentially dangerous condition.
 Left untreated, GERD can lead to painful swallowing, food sticking, ulcers or esophageal cancer.
 In fact, esophageal cancer is the seventh-leading cause of cancer death worldwide.

 If your symptoms are persistent or frequent, GERD could lead to serious complications, putting your overall health at risk.
 It’s much easier to be evaluated and treated early.
-As experienced and advanced gastrointestinal specialists, Stefan P. Marcuard, MD and Phillip J. Goldstein, MD provided leading-edge care for heartburn, reflux and indigestion.
+As experienced and advanced gastrointestinal specialists, Phillip J. Goldstein, MD and Danielle Hoo-Fatt, MD provide leading-edge care for heartburn, reflux and indigestion.
 They both are dual board certified and fellowship-trained to offer the most advanced treatments.
 Instead of letting your indigestion or heartburn get in the way of your life, ask us about state-of-the-art nonsurgical and minimally invasive treatments.

 What you Should Know About Heartburn and Indigestion

 GERD affects an estimated 5-7% of the world’s population, including men, women and children.
 GERD is often undiagnosed and its symptoms are misunderstood.
 Though generally a treatable disease, GERD can cause serious complications like Barrett’s esophagus if it is not treated properly.
 Persistent heartburn is the most frequent but not only symptom of GERD.
 The disease may be present even without symptoms.
 Heartburn is so common among people that it is often ignored.
 All to often, GERD is untreated, self-treated or mistreated.